-- 11.2.1 Is fair to the College, its mission, and its personnel. - 11.2.2 Respects, insofar as possible, such things as program needs, faculty qualifications, length of service to the College, minority rights. - 11.2.3 Obliges the administration to identify the conditions which seem to require retrenchment and all of the measures which will be recommended to deal with the problem. - 11.2.4 Respects the right of the Faculty, either of its own initiative or after consultation, to make a recommendation. - 11.2.5 Recognizes the responsibility of the Board of Trustees to make the final decision.
+- 10.2.1 Is fair to the College, its mission, and its personnel. - 10.2.2 Respects, insofar as possible, such things as program needs, faculty qualifications, length of service to the College, minority rights. - 10.2.3 Obliges the administration to identify the conditions which seem to require retrenchment and all of the measures which will be recommended to deal with the problem. - 10.2.4 Respects the right of the Faculty, either of its own initiative or after consultation, to make a recommendation. - 10.2.5 Recognizes the responsibility of the Board of Trustees to make the final decision. - 10.2.6 Not only incorporates legal requirements, but also recognizes ethical obligations which are inevitably involved in termination of appointments of faculty members.